President Donald Trump Undergoes Annual Physical Checkup Early: ‘Taking Advantage Of A Free Weekend’

 In February of this year, Trump, 73, who stands 6-foot, 3-inches, received a clean bill of health.
 Because at 243 pounds, President Trump has a body mass index of 30.4, which is considered clinically obese, doctors counseled him to focus on losing weight during 2019.
 However, White House spokesman Hogan Gidley revealed that the president did not follow the counsel he received after his last physical.

-“The President received a diet and exercise plan last year after his annual physical, but the President admits he has not followed it religiously,” said Godley.
+“The President received a diet and exercise plan last year after his annual physical, but the President admits he has not followed it religiously,” said Gidley.

 In addition to obesity, in February, the medication that Trump takes to control his high cholesterol was increased by Sean P. Conley.
 Conley served as the physician to the president at the time of his last checkup.

 Earlier this year, CNN declared that the president is “probably” healthier than its readers.
-While he did have a few areas for improvement, like his weight, for the most part, Trump is physically healthy for his age despite his aversion to exercise, which the president believes that exercising drains his energy.
+While he did have a few areas for improvement, like his weight, for the most part, Trump is physically healthy for his age despite his aversion to exercise, which the president believes drains his energy.

 Evan Osnos spoke about Trump’s theory of exercise, according to another CNN report.